‘BLACKFORCE’ Java – BRIGADIER ARTHUR BLACKBURN, 1942 Java

 Pownell later commanded two brigades of these conceited AIF soldiers diverted to a garrison in Ceylon, when they were diverted from sailing home to Australia.

-General Lavarack, Australian 7th Division Commander – should he have stood firmer against Wavell.
+General Lavarack, Australian 7th Division Commander – should he have stood firmer against Wavell?
 He said to Blackburn he would arrange for Blackforce to be evacuated by ships – this never eventuated.
 Everybody had moved onto bigger things.
+The Australians were left behind and forgotten.

 Blackforce was left behind to salvage Empire prestige in the eyes of the Dutch.